Huy-DNA/MPiSC/report/chapters/theoretical-aspects/index.typ

 === Performance model

+We analyze the time complexity of our simple SPSC queue.

+For both enqueue and dequeue, we can see that there are always a total of $Theta(1)$ operations and the number of remote operations is greater than 0.
+Therefore, the time complexities of enqueue and dequeue are both $Theta(1)R + Theta(1)L$.

 == Theoretical proofs of dLTQueue

 In this section, we provide proofs covering all of our interested theoretical aspects in dLTQueue.